rhysd/Shiba/docs/installation.md

 ### Windows

 Shiba uses [WebView2 component][webview2].
-Usually it is already installed because Windows 11 and recent Windows 10 install it by default.
+Usually it is already installed because Windows 11 and Windows 10 version 1803 or later install it by default.
 When you see Shiba crashes on startup, please check if WebView2 is installed.

 ### macOS